Extensive experience, fresh perspectives

 Björn Conrad 孔弼永

 Björn Conrad, CEO and co-founder of Sinolytics, has almost two decades of China experience.
-He is a recognized expert on China’s digital and technological transformation.
-Before starting Sinolytics, he was the Vice President of the Mercator Institute for China Studies (MERICS).
+He is a recognized expert on China’s economic, industrial and technology policy as well as its digital transformation.
+Prior to starting Sinolytics, he was the Vice President of the Mercator Institute for China Studies (MERICS).
 Before, he worked as China Specialist at the World Bank/GEF in Washington D.C. and UN FAO in Rome, designing and managing projects in almost all provinces of the PRC.
 Earlier, he gained consulting experience with the Boston Consulting Group.
-He holds a degree in Sinology, Economics and Politics from Trier and Peking University as well as a Masters degree from Harvard University.
+He holds a Masters degree in Sinology, Economics and Politics from Trier and Peking University as well as a Master of Public Policy from the Harvard Kennedy School.

 Björn’s latest showcase